Wei-Parker-Guo/Wei-Parker-Guo.github.io/index.md

 > We have developed speed, but we have shut ourselves in.
 Machinery that gives abundance has left us in want.
 Our knowledge has made us cynical; our cleverness, hard and unkind.
 We think too much and feel too little.<br>...<br>machine men with machine minds and machine hearts!

 Through this site, I aim to share my thoughts and methodologies on crafting these generative tools.
-As a higher feature, this site itself is a tool for exploring various facets of my own being.
+Expanding to many domains, this site itself is a generative tool for exploring various facets of my own being.

 ---